jfcherng-sublime/SublimeHQ-my-notes/lsp_clangd_tips.md

 [cquery](https://github.com/cquery-project/cquery) LSP does quite the same thing.
 The key is that you have to generate a `compile_commands.json` for your project.
-But, [it looks like](https://github.com/cquery-project/cquery/issues/867) `cquery` has been abandoned due to its inactivity and the thriving of `clangd`.
+But, [it looks like](https://github.com/cquery-project/cquery/issues/867) `cquery` has been abandoned due to its inactivity and the thriving of `clangd` which is developed by the official LLVM/Clang team.